wntrblm/Neptune/user_guide/docs/index.md

 ### Basic synth voice

-Use any oscillator as the input for the LP in, preferably with a sharp waveform like a saw or square.
-Use an envelope going the `fm2` and `vol` inputs.
+Use any oscillator as the input for the `lp` in, preferably with a sharp waveform like a saw or square.
+Use an envelope going the `fm1` and `vol` inputs.
 Trigger the envelope with a gate source from a keyboard or sequencer.
 Adjust the envelope timings to get long drones notes, or quick percussive ones.
 Adjust the cutoff frequency, `fm1` amount, resonance, and salt to hear the range of possible sounds from the low-pass filter.

 ### Spectral crossfading synth voice